 Can we feel sad for a robot?

-A few years ago, Astrid Rosenthal-von der Pütten, a social psychologist at the University of Duisburg-Essen in Germany, did a study to see if we could empathize with non-sentient objects.
+A few years ago, Astrid Rosenthal-von der Pütten, a social psychologist at the University of Duisburg-Essen in Germany, did a study to see if we could empathize with objects that appeared to be sentient.
 She and her team showed a small panel of volunteers some videos.
 As they watched, they scanned their brains with fMRI.
 In one version, the experimenters treated a small, green, dinosaur-shaped robot named Pleo, affectionately.
 When it was stroked or “fed,” it purred and babbled as if it were a pet.

-In another, experimenters were cruel to it.
-They struck it.
-They strangled it with a rope.
-They suffocated it in a plastic bag.
-The robot then behaved as if it were in pain, by crying, choking, coughing, rattling its breath.
+In another, they were cruel to it.
+They struck it; strangled it with a rope; suffocated it in a plastic bag.
+The robot cried, choked and coughed, rattling its breath as if it were in pain.
 How did that affect them?
 Their neural activity suggested that they responded to the miniature T. rex as they would to a human in the same situation.

 Most of them believed that Robovie had “mental states” (that is, it was intelligent and had feelings) and was a “social being” (that is, it could be a friend and be trusted with secrets.)
 When asked about how they felt about its being locked in the closet, their opinions were split.
 A little over a half said that it wasn’t O.K.
 Nearly all of them said it wouldn’t be O.K. to put a person in the closet.
 But they all agreed that it’d be O.K. to prop a broom in the closet.